 4. Pepper and Garlic Mixture

-This potent mixture is a home remedy that kills caterpillars.
+This potent mixture serves as a home remedy for killing caterpillars.
 It also works well as a natural repellent for aphids and cabbage moths.

-Blend, and then let the mixture stand for at least 24 hours.
-Spray wherever needed to keep these hungry eaters and their friends off of your plants.
+Blend the mixture, and then let it stand for at least 24 hours.
+Spray wherever needed to keep these hungry eaters and other pests off your plants.

 5. Chili Spray